Powerful A-Ha Moments

-This week’s challenge is about the struggle to stay current as we get older.
-A recent experience illustrates my point.
+This post is about the struggle to think differently as we get older.
+Here’s an experience that illustrates my point.

-My office exists above a successful bakery and coffee shop in NE Portland.
-Needless to say, the early morning aromas of fresh-brewed coffee, muffins and bacon, wafting from the first floor to the second, present strong temptations.
+Once upon a time, I had an office upstairs from a successful bakery and coffee shop in NE Portland.
+Needless to say, the early morning aromas of fresh-brewed coffee, muffins and bacon, wafting from the first floor to the second, presented strong temptations.

-Until recently, I occupied the largest office at the front of the building in of a suite of five.
+In the beginning of my occupancy, I had the largest office at the front of the building in of a suite of five.
 When you live in Portland, getting any kind of light into an office space, especially during the gloomy grey days of winter, is a luxury.
 I rented that particular office because it had an entire wall of windows facing south.

 Along with the funding, however, came the realization that they would now need to hire more people and expand.
 They were already crammed into the small office in back and began to look at office space in other locations.
 If you’ve ever shared office space, you know how rare it is to find people who all get along, and none of us wanted our startup guys to leave.
 So I decided to sacrifice my large office with all the light and proposed that we switch places.
 The startup guys thought this was a great idea, and when we all returned from the holidays, we commenced the move.